tobal/my-linux-config/README.md

-# my-linux-config
+# dotfiles
-Some of my personal linux configuration files
+My config files for linux
+Also, welcome to my home folder